Mac Compatibility Rating

 Full eFax on Mac OS 10.7 and Later Review

 Overall, the process of sending and receiving faxes on Mac works very much the same way as in the overall review of the software.
 With the basic functions of eFax, users can send and receive faxes over the email and web based interface on Mac OSX the same way they would with any other operating system.

 On Mac OS X 10.7 and later, functions such as sending a fax directly from the scanner do not work as that function is controlled by eFax messenger, which does not operate on version 10.7 and later.

 With the exception of some of the file formats and hiccups listed below, eFax works well with any email system, whether it is Mac OS X Mail, Thunderbird, another application, or a web based email such as Gmail, Hotmail, Yahoo Mail, or other format.

-eFax Messenger is able to access fax numbers listed on a Mac address book when composing a fax, while composing a fax through email accesses the information listed in the address book already.
+eFax Messenger is not operative on Mac OS X 10.7 and later, and therefore unable to access fax numbers listed on a Mac address book when composing a fax.

 Custom Cover Pages

 We see a major frustration for users in the fact that we cannot find a way to edit cover pages on the Mac version of eFax Messenger.
 It appears that the Mac version of eFax messenger does not have this ability – and it is not an option that can be edited through the web based interface.
 To edit cover pages, users would need to install a copy of eFax Messenger on a windows version of their Mac through Bootcamp or Parallels, and customize their cover pages from there, or find a windows computer to do the same.

 Once a cover page has been customized and it is set to default, however, that page can be selected when faxing from the eFax web or email interfaces.

 Like the custom cover pages option, setting up a signature stamp appears to require the use of the Windows version of eFax Messenger, for the same reasons.